2023 Solar Incentives Guide for Floral Park, NY - Tax Credits & Rebates

 3. within the U.S.

 Specific incentives, including those given out by the New York government or by your county/municipality, may have additional qualifications.
-Talk to your local Floral Park solar installer to discover what incentives your project may qualify for.
+Speak with your local Floral Park solar installer to find out what incentives your project may qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.